kristianmandrup/markoa/README.md

 mounter.appContainer.start(koaApp);
 ```

-### App state
+### App data

-An `/apps` folder being mounted, can contribute to the global state of the app container where it mounts.
-You should have a file `apps/_global/data.js` or more typically `apps/_global/data/index.js` which returns an Object or a function of the form `function(name, config)`, where name is the name of the current app trying to access global state and config is a config object.
+An `/apps` folder being mounted, can contribute to the global data of the app container where it mounts.
+You should have a file `apps/_global/data.js` or more typically `apps/_global/data/index.js` which returns an Object or a function of the form `function(name, config)`, where name is the name of the current app trying to access global data and config is a config object.

-Each app on its own should also have a state, such as for the `index` app, either: `apps/index/data.js` or `apps/index/data/index.js` adhering to the same rules as for global state.
+Each app on its own should also have a data, such as for the `index` app, either: `apps/index/data.js` or `apps/index/data/index.js` adhering to the same rules as for global data.

-For more advanced scenarios, you can even provide different state for each environment: `development`, `test` and `production`, simply by having top level data object keys for each such environment you wish to support.
-You can provide a `default:` key for default state for environment not defined, if none of these keys are found it will default to retrieve the entire state (data).
+For more advanced scenarios, you can even provide different data for each environment: `development`, `test` and `production`, simply by having top level data object keys for each such environment you wish to support.
+You can provide a `default:` key for default data for environment not defined, if none of these keys are found it will default to retrieve the entire data (data).

 Local testing
 -------------